turingschool/curriculum/source/projects/traffic_spy_2.md

 Now that we have a place to store out client data, make sure you go into the models and establish the relationships between ```PayloadRequest```, and ```Client```, and you set up appropriate validations for the ```Client```.

-### Iteration 2
+### Iteration 3

-Now that we have our basic database design in place, we can see that it isn't quite normalized.
-Our ```PayloadRequest``` violates normal form.
-Extract the data necessary to normalize the database so far.
+Our database design is looking better.
+Now, let's start to manipulate some of that data we're storing.